A general pressure equation based method for incompressible two-phase flows: Introduction

 Due to the ease of implementation and extension to three-dimension, the algebraic VOF scheme is used in the present work.
 Various algebraic VOF schemes can be found in the literature~\cite{ubbink1999,arote2020,anghan2021}, each having its own advantages.
 In this work, we employ the modified switching technique for advection and capturing of surfaces (MSTACS) introduced by Anghan et al.~\cite{anghan2021} since it offers low interface diffusivity.
 Traditionally, the algebraic VOF schemes employ implicit (unsplit) time discretization (except THINC scheme~\cite{xiao2005}), which makes their application computationally expensive, especially in 3D.
 To overcome this drawback, Saincher and Sriram~\cite{saincher2022} recently proposed the operator-split (OS) framework for algebraic VOF, which provides a fully-explicit treatment of the volume fraction advection equation resulting in faster computations than the traditional approach.

 The contributions of this paper are as follows: (i)~we incorporate the operator-split framework with MSTACS formulation as an interface capturing technique which gives us the benefit of explicit time integration and low diffusivity of the interface, and (ii)~we propose a GPE-based iteration-free method to solve two-phase flows with large density and viscosity ratios without any special treatment in the interface region, or ad-hoc procedure for stabilisation.
 The combined benefit of GPE that eliminates the pressure Poisson equation, and the OS framework for algebraic VOF enables us to employ a \textit{fully-explicit} solution algorithm.
-This, together with a local spatial discretisation, can potentially facilitate an efficient implementation on modern CPU and GPU architectures.